neonito/LuciVulnScanner/README.md

 # shodan-vuln-checker
-this script checks if there are devices in the ip list that are vuln to the CVE you are interested in it also returns what country the ip is from for this script to work properly you need the api from this site https://ipdata.co/
+This script checks for vulnerable hosts in the ip list the script will return all vulnerable hosts to a txt file

+• for this script to work properly you need the api from this site https://ipdata.co/
+• you need to create a file txt "ip.txt" ip in the file should be written one under the other